 On Saturday there is also camping on the soccer field at Clarke, and there is a charge for this.
 You are entitled to use the dormitory showers as a camper, and a towel is provided.

 The preferred camping area, one with restrooms available, and totally away from street noise, is the soccer field behind the tennis courts, a nice flat watered and carefully mowed area.
 Plus on Sunday morning, you walk past the bike lockup to get to the road.

 When you ask a TOMRV rider about the ride, you will probably hear about the banquet.
-This is a truely wonderful dinner after a hard day on the road.
+This is a truly wonderful dinner after a hard day on the road.
 There are dozens of delicious foods to choose from and all that you will want to eat.
 The banquet starts at 4 p.m. and runs until 8:30 p.m.
 So you can plan when to drop in.
 Your wristband admits you to the banquet.
-If you have non-riding friends, they can buy banquet tickets at the door.
+If you have non-riding friends, you may buy extra banquet tickets during registration, in the atrium at Clarke on Saturday afternoon, or at the door.

 The banquet will include vegan fare as well as traditional.
 The serving dishes will be marked for you.

 If you are driving in on Friday evening, you will need a place to stay overnight.
 There are many motels available in the Bettendorf area, and there is tent camping space available at Scott Community College.